F (New York City Subway service): Automation and further changes

 Another part of the F route, between Church Avenue and West Eighth Street–New York Aquarium on the Culver Line, was selected for CBTC installation as part of the 2015–2019 Capital Program.
 During much of 2020 and 2021, there was no weekend F service south of Church Avenue to accommodate installation of CBTC on the IND Culver Line.
 In December 2022, the MTA announced that it would award a contract for the installation of CBTC on the Culver Line between Bergen Street and Church Avenue, which carries the F and G routes.
-As a result of these projects, the F would be automated along all of its route but the segment south of West 8th Street.
+As a result of these projects, the F would be automated along all of its route except for the segment south of West 8th Street.